darkdoon/audio-object/README.md

 # audio-object
-A wrapper for sub-graphs of AudioNodes that exposes their AudioParams as getter/setters on an object.
+A wrapper for graphs of AudioNodes that exposes their AudioParams as getter/setters on an object.

 ## The problem

-The WebAudio graph was always intended to be wrapped and built upon.
-AudioNodes and AudioParams have some idiosyncrasies that relate to the way they represent things that are happening in a separate thread.

-Changes AudioParam values cannot be observed, either by
+In Web Audio, changes to AudioParam values are difficult to observe.
-<code>Object.observe</code> nor by redefining them as getters/setters, but only by
+Neither <code>Object.observe</code> nor redefining them as getters/setters will work (for good performance reasons, as observers could potentially be called at the sample rate).
-polling.
-This is for a very good reason: a-rate params can change at the sample rate of the audio system – potentially 192,000 times a second with a good audio card – and observing them would have your JavaScript tripping over itself.

-AudioObject provides an observable interface to sub-graphs of AudioNodes and AudioParams.
+AudioObject provides an observable interface to graphs of AudioNodes and AudioParams.

-AudioParam values are polled at the browser frame rate for just the duration of any transition, and their values exposed as properties of an AudioObject.

 ## AudioObject(inputNode, outputNode, params);